cyjake/ssh-config/Readme.md

 ### `.compute` Parameters by Host

-But iterating over sections and wild parameters to find the parameters you need is boring and less efficient.
-You can use `config.compute` method to compute apllied parameters of certain host.
+But iterating over sections and wild parameters to find the parameters you need is boring and inefficient.
+You can use `config.compute` method to compute applied parameters of certain host.

 ```js
 expect(config.compute('tahoe2')).to.eql({